52 Palestinians in Gaza are killed by Israeli airstrikes or shot dead while seeking aid

 The 21-month war has left much of Gaza's population of over 2 million reliant on outside aid while food security experts warn of famine.
 Israel blocked and then restricted aid entry after ending the latest ceasefire in March.

-A GHF spokesperson, who spoke on condition of anonymity in line with the group’s policies, said: “We checked with our extended team and this incident didn’t happen near our sites.”

-Witnesses said they were shot at while on their way to the site seeking food.
+The 24 shot dead were on their way to a distribution site run by an Israeli-backed American organization near Rafah in southern Gaza, hospital officials and witnesses said.
+Israel’s military said it fired warning shots toward people it said were behaving suspiciously to prevent them from approaching.
+It said it was not aware of any casualties.

-Abdullah al-Haddad said he was 200 meters (655 feet) from the aid distribution site run by the GHF close to the Shakoush area, west of Rafah, when an Israeli tank started firing at crowds of Palestinians.
+Abdullah al-Haddad said he was 200 meters (655 feet) from the aid distribution site run by the GHF close to the Shakoush area when an Israeli tank started firing at crowds of Palestinians.

 “We were together, and they shot us at once,” he said, writhing in pain from a leg wound at Nasser Hospital.